 LS1.
 From Molecules to Organisms: Structures and Processes

 5-LS1-1.
-Ask testable questions about the process by which plants get the materials they need for growth and reproduction chiefly through their use of air, water, and energy from the sun to produce sugars and plant materials.
+Ask testable questions about the process by which plants use air, water, and energy from sunlight to produce sugars and plant materials needed for growth and reproduction.

 State Assessment Boundary:

-The chemical formula or details about the process of photosynthesis are not expected in state assessment.
+The chemical formula or molecular details about the process of photosynthesis are not expected in state assessment.

 LS2.
 Ecosystems: Interactions, Energy, and Dynamics

 5-LS2-1.
-Develop a model to describe the movement of matter among producers, consumers, decomposers, and the air and soil in the environment (a) show that plants produce sugars and plant materials, (b) show that animals can eat plants and/or other animals for food, and (c) show that some organisms, including fungi and bacteria, break down dead organisms and recycle some materials back to the air and soil.
+Develop a model to describe the movement of matter among producers, consumers, decomposers, and the air, water, and soil in the environment to (a) show that plants produce sugars and plant materials, (b) show that animals can eat plants and/or other animals for food, and (c) show that some organisms, including fungi and bacteria, break down dead organisms and recycle some materials back to the air and soil.

 Clarification Statement: